University of Pittsburgh, Pittsburgh, Pennsylvania, USA

 Broadly disseminate the findings and consensus of the meeting in peer-review manuscripts published in Autonomic Neuroscience: Basic and Clinical (Elsevier).

 Biology and Control of Nausea and Vomiting 2015 will be held on the campus of the University of Pittsburgh, Pittsburgh, PA at the University Club on October 23rd and 24th (Friday and Saturday).
 The University Club is fully accessible and has accommodations for persons with disabilities.
 Further information about the venue, accommodations, and diversions is available.

 The following committee played a key role in preparations for Biology and Control of Nausea and Vomiting 2015:

 Richard Gralla, MD.
 Albert Einstein College of Medicine

 BUK Li, MD.
-Wisconsin College of Medicine
+Medical College of Wisconsin

 Charles Oman, PhD.
 Massachusetts Institute of Technology

 Henry Parkman, MD.
 Temple University School of Medicine

 Susan Wesmiller, PhD.
 University of Pittsburgh School of Nursing

 Biology and Control of Nausea and Vomiting 2015 was organized by Charles Horn, PhD and Bill Yates, PhD.
 Both have spent much of their careers studying the neurobiology of nausea and vomiting.
 More information about the meeting organizers is available on the laboratory websites for Dr. Horn and Dr. Yates.